syncfusion-content/javascript-docs/js/api/ejRibbon.md

-Specify the syncfusion split button members,events using this splitButtonSettings.
+Specifies the Syncfusion split button members, events by using this splitButtonSettings.